 Ensure sustainability of Arctic observing.

 The SAON Implementation Plan (2) outlines the objectives for each of these goals and the plans for achieving these.

+In the European Commission Work Programme 2018-2020 (3), there is a call for Supporting the implementation of GEOSS in the Arctic in collaboration with Copernicus.
+The aim of the project is to advance “the operationalisation of an integrated pan-Arctic Observing System in preparation for a possible future ArcticGEOSS initiative”.
+The ArcticGEOSS Community Activity will be implemented through a project proposal to be submitted in a response to this call.

 Point of Contact is SAON Secretary Jan Rene Larsen (jan.rene.larsen@amap.no), Arctic Monitoring and Assessment Programme (AMAP) Secretariat, The Fram Centre, P.O.
 Box 6606 Langnes, N-9296 Tromsø, Norway.

 2. Purpose

-SAON is a joint initiative of the Arctic Council (AC) (3) and the International Arctic Science Committee (IASC) (4).
-The SAON process was established in 2011 via the AC Nuuk Declaration (5).
+SAON is a joint initiative of the Arctic Council (AC) (4) and the International Arctic Science Committee (IASC) (5).
+The SAON process was established in 2011 via the AC Nuuk Declaration (6).
 This declaration recognizes the importance of the Sustaining Arctic Observing Networks (SAON) process as a major legacy of the International Polar Year for enhancing scientific observations and data-sharing.
+Through ArcticGEOSS, GEO could tie into a new international policy framework to drive its mission of Earth observations for societal benefit.

 The rapid on-going changes in the Arctic present an urgent need to better observe, characterize and quantify processes and properties of the Arctic system.
+A full integration of ground-based and satellite segments of observing system is fundamental to achieve this overarching target.
 The first goal of SAON is to create a roadmap to a well-integrated Arctic Observing System.

+With ArcticGEOSS the SAON goals will extend to encompass policy relevant services as the link from the observing system to societal benefits.
+The need for this link has been identified in The International Arctic Observations Assessment Framework (7).

 In various contexts, it has agreed that the key current challenges impeding the development of a globally connected, interoperable system are social and organizational rather than technical.
 The second goal of SAON is to promote free and ethically open access to all Arctic observational data.